Skip to main content

 1. If it’s not still open, re-open yourname-lifestyle.psd.

-2. Because the skin selection shares extensive edge boundaries with the shirt, we can intelligently repurpose it for our shirt selection.
-As shown below, use the Lasso lasso tool to create a rough selection around the entire shirt area.
-Don't worry about precision at this stage—slightly sloppy edges are perfectly acceptable since we'll refine them in the next steps.
+2. Because the skin selection shares a lot of its edges with the shirt, we can use it to create our shirt selection.
+As shown below, Lasso lasso tool a quick selection around the shirt (don’t worry about slightly sloppy edges).

 lifestyle select shirt

-3. Now we'll subtract the skin channel from our rough shirt selection to create clean boundaries.
-Go to Select > Load Selection.
+3. To subtract the skin channel, go to Select > Load Selection.

 Channel: skin